Fania/magic/readme.md

 ## Done

+- [x] add other orders to print stylesheet
+- [x] hover info for each square or put into modal
+- [x] fix line width for arc and altarc
 - [x] cache needs updating if changes on server
 - [x] cache only adds new resources in, not updates out-of-date ones?
 - [x] change spinner